Industrial Heartland Utility Construction

 Sturgeon County’s vision is to provide world-class energy and business investment opportunities, and the growth of Alberta’s Industrial Heartland is a vital piece of this vision.

 Established access to water is needed for this area to grow.
-Most energy operations use potable (drinkable) water for their operations.
-Sturgeon County has been identified as a potential site for a new water intake facility to provide non-potable, untreated water for industrial growth.
-Using untreated river water for industrial development is better for the environment and helps keep potable water for its intended use – for everyday tasks like drinking, cooking and cleaning.
+No new water intakes have been developed in Alberta’s Industrial Heartland for more than a decade, even though demand by industry has grown.
+Sturgeon County has been identified as a potential site within the DIZ for a new water intake facility, which will provide non-potable, untreated water for industrial growth.
+Using untreated river water for industrial development is better for the environment and helps keep potable water for its intended use – for everyday tasks like drinking, cooking, and cleaning.

 The water intake design is subject to regulatory applications that will require approval from municipal, provincial, and federal authorities.